Grand Duchess Maria Nikolaevna of Russia, Duchess of Leuchtenberg: Second marriage

 Grand Duchess Maria Nikolaevna of Russia in the 1870s.

-Maria Nikolaievna made a second marriage in 1854, to Count Grigori Alexandrovich Stroganov (16 June 1824 – 13 March 1879).
+Maria Nikolaevna had a second marriage in 1854, to Count Grigori Alexandrovich Stroganov (16 June 1824 – 13 March 1879).
 It was a morganatic union and was kept secret while her father lived.
 Officially the marriage did not take place until 16 November 1856, after Nicholas I's death.
 Anna Tyutcheva commented, "The former tsar would have sent Masha to a convent and exiled the count to the Caucasus", but her more gentle brother Tsar Alexander, as the new head of the family, preferred not to let on that he knew about the secret marriage.
 Maria begged her brother to recognize her second marriage and permit them to live in Russia, but he did not dare permit it; instead, he suggested she continue to live abroad while he maintained ignorance of their marriage.
 Because he could not recognize her marriage, he paid special attention to her children by her first marriage, who lived in St. Petersburg without their mother.

-In 1862, Maria Nikolaievna installed herself in Florence in the Villa Quarto, which had belonged to Jérôme Bonaparte, and appointed the painter and collector Karl Liphard as her advisor.
+In 1862, Maria Nikolaevna installed herself in Florence in the Villa Quarto, which had belonged to Jérôme Bonaparte, and appointed the painter and collector Karl Liphard as her advisor.
 They went almost daily to visit museums, private collection and antique dealers.

 In Italy, the Grand Duchess was zealous in her purchases of painting, sculptures and furniture for the complete refurbishing of her residence.

 Grand Duchess Maria probably suffered either from varicose veins or from some sort of bone disease, and by the end of her life she had become an invalid.
 She died on 21 February 1876 in Saint Petersburg, Empire of Russia at the age of 56.

 Art collections

-On her death in 1876, Maria Nikolaievna's art collections were divided among her surviving children: Prince Nicholas of Leuchtenberg, his brothers Eugene and George, their sisters Princess Maria of Baden and Princess Eugenia of Oldenburg and their half-sister, countess Elena Stroganova.
+On her death in 1876, Maria Nikolaevna's art collections were divided among her surviving children: Prince Nicholas of Leuchtenberg, his brothers Eugene and George, their sisters Princess Maria of Baden and Princess Eugenia of Oldenburg and their half-sister, countess Elena Stroganova.
 In 1884, her son, Nicholas Duke of Leuchtenberg, mounted an exhibition at the St. Petersburg Academy of Fine Arts with the Grand Duchess former collection.
-In 1913 another exhibitions was organized at the Hermitage Museum entitled the Heritage of Grand Duchess Maria Nikolaievna.
+In 1913 another exhibitions was organized at the Hermitage Museum entitled the Heritage of Grand Duchess Maria Nikolaevna.
 After the revolution the collection was dispersed and now can be enjoyed in museums in Moscow, Saint Petersburg, Vienna and the United States.
 Three of Maria's sons by the Duke of Leuchtenberg lived in her former residence the Mariinsky Palace until 1884, when it was sold to the treasury to pay for the family's mounting debts.
 Today the Palace houses the Saint Petersburg Legislative Assembly.

 Children

-Grand Duchess Maria Nikolaievna had seven children from her marriage to the Duke of Leuchtenberg:
+Grand Duchess Maria Nikolaevna had seven children from her marriage to the Duke of Leuchtenberg: